stagbl/stagbl/DMStagProposal.md

 We deem two (or more) `DMStag` objects "compatible" if they have the same topology (including parallel decomposition).
 That is, they have the same sizes and live on the same communicator.
 This in particular asserts that they can be safely iterated over together, using element numbering from either of them.

+Note: we would like to extend this to a more general idea of compatiblity between two `DM`s.
+They are compatible if the section on one makes sense as the section on the other.

 ## Structured coordinate description for orthogonal grids

+TODO: change this to use a DMProduct implementation.

 DMStag features optimized additional data structures for grid coordinates, beyond those available with DM.
 There, a single coordinate DM is used for all coordinate information.
 With DMStag (as opposed to the other available option of defining special DM implementations for this purpose), we store a flag signifying whether to use "structured" coordinates, along with a coordinate type for each dimension.
 This includes "uniform" and "DMStag 1D".
 Data is also stored giving a (global) minimum and maximum real value for each dimension, a spacing (redundant), and a pointer to a DM.
 Functions in the DMStag API can be used to efficiently access these coordinates.
 In the